Tricia O'Neil: Career

 O'Neil made her television debut in the 1973 television movie Duty Bound.
 She appeared in a number of guest roles on various television series, including a dog trainer in a 1978 episode of Columbo titled "How to Dial a Murder", nightclub singer Julie Heller in the episode "Murder!
 Murder!" of The Eddie Capra Mysteries (1978), as Dorothy Fulton in Hart to Hart (1979), as a police photographer in back-to-back episodes of Barney Miller (1980), as female stunt woman "Charlie" in the episode of the same name in the first season of The Fall Guy (1981), in Remington Steele (1982), as conniving "other woman" Ashley Vickers in the pilot episode of Murder, She Wrote (1984), as a pushy reporter in the second-season episode "Catch of the Day" in Riptide (1984), as the owner of a travelling Wild West rodeo show in the third-season Airwolf episode "Annie Oakley" (1985), and separate roles in three episodes of Matlock from 1989 to 1994.
 She appeared in the television miniseries Jacqueline Susann's Valley of the Dolls (1981) and in two episodes of The A-Team, playing Dr. Maggie "Mo" Sullivan in the season one episode "Black Day at Bad Rock" and the season two episode "Deadly Maneuvers".

 O'Neil made a number of appearances in popular science fiction television series during the 1980s and 1990s.
 She portrayed Captain Rachel Garrett of the U.S.S.
 Enterprise (NCC-1701-C) in the Star Trek: The Next Generation episode "Yesterday's Enterprise", returning to that series with a role as the Klingon Kurak in the episode "Suspicions".
 Later she guest-starred on Star Trek: Deep Space Nine as Cardassian Korinas in the episode "Defiant".
 O'Neil guest-starred in the Babylon 5 season-one episode "Believers" (1994) as "M'ola".
 Later, she played the Earth Alliance president in the Babylon 5 TV movie Babylon 5: In the Beginning (1998).

 In 1991, O'Neil filmed her scenes in the role of Hoelun for the never-released film Genghis Khan.
 Efforts in 2010 to repackage the material as a miniseries, tentatively named Genghis Khan: The Story of a Lifetime, never came to fruition.

 O'Neil's last screen appearance was on the television series JAG, playing Dr. Beth Salluci in the 2001 episode "Redemption".

 Personal life

-O'Neil married opera singer James Van Valkenburg.
+On August 6, 1966, O'Neil married opera singer James Irving Van Valkenburg, who she divorced 5 years later.